mithorizon7/FoundBootstrapSeparated/replit.md

-# Startup Bootcamp Platform
+# Applied GenAI Lab Platform

 ## Overview

-This is a full-stack web application, built with Express.js (TypeScript) and React (TypeScript), designed as an interactive business development toolkit.
-It features eight independent activities that guide individual professionals in developing business concepts through structured stages.
+This is a full-stack web application, built with Express.js (TypeScript) and React (TypeScript), designed as an interactive GenAI lab.
+It features eight independent activities that guide individual professionals in developing concepts through structured stages using AI-assisted methodologies.
 The platform supports individual session management, cross-device persistence, and instructor oversight.
-Its vision is to provide a versatile and modern toolkit for business development, supporting both individual use and cohort-based learning.
+Its vision is to provide a versatile and modern lab for GenAI-assisted development, supporting both individual use and cohort-based learning.

 ## User Preferences